Stipe Matić

-Stipe Matić (born 6 February 1979) is a Croatian retired football player who last played for Swiss club Vevey Sports 05.
+Stipe Matić (born 6 February 1979) is a Croatian former professional footballer who played as a defender.

 Club career

 Matić began his playing career in the Croatian Prva HNL with Hajduk Split.

 He played for Swiss sides FC Zürich, Wil, Thun, Naters and Vevey and after retiring as a player returned to FC Thun in 2017 to take charge of their U-16 team.